Sarnów, Podkarpackie Voivodeship

 Sarnów is a village in the administrative district of Gmina Tuszów Narodowy, within Mielec County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 6 km east of Tuszów Narodowy, 11 km north-east of Mielec, and 49 km north-west of the regional capital Rzeszów.

 The village was established in the course of Josephine colonization by German Lutheran and Calvinist settlers in 1783.
 They build a church which became a religious centre of Protestants in the nearby colonies.
 In 1867 the seat of the parish was moved to Czermin, Podkarpackie Voivodeship.